Skip to contentSkip to navigation

 Access

-• The aim of this project was to increase access to water and sanitation services that are safely and sustainably managed.
-As of June 2022, 77,286 people have received access to water, sanitation and/or hygiene services (WASH).
+- The aim of this project was to increase access to water and sanitation services that are safely and sustainably managed.

 Behaviour change

-• This project has fostered key WASH-related behaviours through SABC interventions, including drinking water treatment and safe storage, handwashing with soap and water at key moments, and payment of the water and sanitation services tariffs.
-As of June 2022, 47,488 people have participated in SABC activities.
+- This project has fostered key WASH-related behaviours through SABC interventions, including drinking water treatment and safe storage, handwashing with soap and water at key moments, and payment of the water and sanitation services tariffs.

 Capital